ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 }
 ```

 In JavaScript, matrices can be modeled with two-dimensional arrays.
 We filter out the invertible matrices by the condition that the determinant is non-zero (modulo `2`).
+We use the `squareOfArray` utility function from Part 1.

 ```typescript
 const matrices = squareOfArray(squareOfArray(interval(2)));